zzxwill/odps/intl.en-US/Tools and Downloads/Eclipse Plugins/MapReduce.md

 ```

 In the template, the configured package name defaults to odps.
 You can modify it according to your actual requirement.
-Write the template content as follows:
+Write the template content as follows,as follows.

 ```
 package odps;